 This island of reclaimed land in Tokyo Bay is linked to the city by the Rainbow Bridge.
 Walk over the 918m-long single-span suspension bridge to or from Odaiba, where you can sunbathe on an artificial beach (weather permitting), see a Statue of Liberty replica, or gaze upon a larger-than-life Gundam statue.

 Lessons in the art of paper folding are offered for a fee at the Origami Kaikan, but you can view artisans making washi (Japanese paper) in the workshop here, and peruse the gallery, for nix.

 Every few minutes a wave of humanity flows across Shibuya Crossing.
 Join the masses or stand back and watch.
-An ideal vantage point is the bridge corridor linking Shibuya Station with the Shibuya Mark City complex.
+An ideal vantage point is Mag's Park, on the roof of the Shibuya 109-2 department store.
 Here you can also view Myth of Tomorrow, a monumental piece of modern art by Okamoto Tarō.

-One of the Tokyo's most interesting free museums is the Advertising Museum Tokyo (ADMT), reopening after renovation in December 2017.
+One of Tokyo's most interesting free museums is the Advertising Museum Tokyo (ADMT).
 The montage displays of old ads provide an illuminating visual history of commerce in Japan over the last century or so.

 He's behind you!
 Godzilla on the Hotel Gracery Shinjuku © witaya ratanasirikulchai / Shutterstock